 Equipment : Small rocks, glow in the dark paint or silver foil

 How To Play: Clean out some empty tin cans – 2 cans for each team/child.
 Carefully make 2 holes in the bottom equidistant from each other and then thread a 2 meter long piece of string through both holes and then tie the ends.
-You should now have a tin can with a large loop of string which should be about 1 meter long.
+You should now have a tin can with a large loop of string about 1 meter long.
 Have the kids step onto the cans (1 for each foot) and hold onto the loops of string.
 Then they must walk around an obstacle course as quickly as possible.
 If in teams, have each team member do it and the first team to complete the course is the winner.

 Floating In Space